 - you or someone connected to you as part of a quotation or claim;

-- publically available sources of information, such as social media and networking sites;
+- publically available sources of information, such as the open electoral register and social media and networking sites;

-- third party databases made available to the insurance industry as well as databases where you have given your permission to share information with a third party like us.
+- third party databases made available to the insurance industry (for example, anti-fraud databases and government agencies such as the DVLA), as well as databases where you have given your permission to share information with a third party like us.
 For more information about these sources, please contact the Data Protection Officer using the details set out in section 1 of this notice;

 - price comparison websites, if you have obtained a quotation for a policy with us.
 The information you provided is shared with us and used for the purposes set out in section 3 of this notice.
 The information in this notice will apply in addition to any information given to you by that price comparison website about the use of your personal information.